artem-ibragimov/sub.show/README.md

 On this site you can watch videos (movie clips) and improve your foreign language skills.

-Just set up your native language and find a video in your target language

 ## How does it work?
+If you learn a foreign language by watching movies, that's video player may be helpful.

-When you didn't understand something while watching, just go back and subtitles in the primary language will appear.
+When you don't understand something, just rewind the video back and subtitles in the target language will appear.

-If you still have no idea, go back again and you will see subtitles in your native language.
+If you still have no idea, how to translate this phrase, go back again and you will see subtitles in your native language.

+After this piece of video, all subtitles will disappear.

+That's all, best regards, SubShow VideoPlayer!